 Bypassing blackouts on Sling TV

 In some cases, particularly with live events like sports, some content will be blacklisted in local markets on Sling TV.
-That means even if you live in the US, you may not be able to see your hometown teams play in local market games because the rights have been bought by a regional broadcaster.
+That means even if you live in the US, you may not be able to see your hometown teams play in local market games because a regional broadcaster has bought the rights.

 This is not a problem if you have a VPN or smart DNS proxy.
-Just connect to a different location in the United States and the blackout should no longer be an issue.
+Connect to a different location in the United States to change your IP address, and the blackout should no longer be an issue.

 Using a VPN on unsupported devices